airvlab/cathsim/README.md

 ## Requirements
 1. Ubuntu (tested with Ubuntu 22.04 LTS)
-2. Miniconda (tested with 23.5 but all versions should work)
+2. Miniconda (tested with Miniconda 23.5)
 3. Python 3.9

 If `miniconda` is not installed run the following for a quick Installation.
 Note: the script assumes you use `bash`.